How do you stop human trafficking before it starts?

 The parable of the river babies

 The parable of The River Babies tells the story of a woman at the river near her village.
 Bent over her washing, she stopped when she heard weak, muffled cries and sputtering.
 She looked up and saw a baby drowning in the river.
 She immediately threw herself into the water and swam with all her strength to save the baby.
 With incredible effort, she fought through the eddies and currents and managed to get the baby and herself back to the riverbank to safety.

 She saw a man passing by on his horse.
 He jumped off, and they both dove into the river and saved the two babies.
 To their horror, just as they delivered the children, they saw several more babies struggling upstream.

-The man jumped on his horse, galloped into the village, and rallied its people to organize the rescue of dozens of babies coming downstream and care for them.
-As the hours went by, and countless babies were retrieved from the water, a villager suddenly stopped and said, “Let us take a group upstream to find out where these babies are coming from and stop those that are throwing them into the river!”
+The man jumped on his horse, galloped into the village, and rallied its people to rescue the dozens of babies coming downstream.
+As hours went by and countless babies were retrieved from the water, a villager suddenly stopped.
+He said, “Let’s take a group upstream to find out where these babies are coming from and stop those that are throwing them into the river!”

 The fight to stop human trafficking mirrors this parable

 However, we must also look upstream and take action to stem the sources of risk that lead to human trafficking.
 This focus in counter-human trafficking work is called prevention.
 It is vital to systemic change.

-While preventing human trafficking remains a deeply complex issue, there are three chief areas of focus, that if invested in, can significantly slow the criminal machine of human trafficking worldwide.
+While preventing human trafficking remains a deeply complex issue, there are three chief areas of focus that can significantly slow the criminal machine of human trafficking worldwide.

 Education Prevents Human Trafficking